 Cathedral City is a larger medium-sized city located in the state of California.
 With a population of 53,826 people and 14 constituent neighborhoods, Cathedral City is the 169th largest community in California.

-Cathedral City is a very ethnically-diverse city.
+Cathedral City is an extremely ethnically-diverse city.
 The people who call Cathedral City home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Cathedral City, accounting for 61.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Cathedral City residents report their race to be White, followed by Asian.
-Cathedral City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 62.35% of the city’s residents.
 Important ancestries of people in Cathedral City include Irish, English, Italian, and French .

 The most common language spoken in Cathedral City is Spanish.
 Other important languages spoken here include English and Tagalog.